suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

    >Note: Normally this task is not required for new deployment of physical devices.
 The device’s autopilot info is either provided by the manufacturer or can be obtained from the device prior to the OOBE.
 For the purposes of this lab, we must initiate a reset to simulate a new device OOBE.

-   >Note: This process can take 30-60 minutes and will reboot several times during the process.
+   >**Note**: This process can take 30-60 minutes and will reboot several times during the process.

 ### Task 7: Verify Autopilot deployment